King Charles's coronation: When is the bank holiday and where will it take place?

 George VI's own coronation took place five months after he became king (the date was already set for Edward VIII before he abdicated), but the five preceding monarchs all had to wait at least a year before their ceremony.

-At the age of 73, Charles is the oldest person in British history to become king.
+At the age of 74, Charles is the oldest person in British history to become King.

-He will be coronated alongside the Queen Consort at Westminster Abbey in London, in a ceremony carried out by the Archbishop of Canterbury.
+He will be crowned at Westminster Abbey in London, in a ceremony carried out by the Archbishop of Canterbury.

-The Archbishop will anoint, bless and consecrate the new King, in a ceremony which is both deeply religiously significant and solemn and a day of celebration.
+The archbishop will anoint, bless and consecrate the King, in a ceremony which is both deeply religiously significant and solemn and a day of celebration.

 Read more: Satellite images show scale of Queen's funeral as seen from space

-Charles will receive the orb and sceptres, before the Archbishop places the crown on the King's head.
+Charles will receive the orb and sceptres before the archbishop places a crown on the King's head.

 Does Charles's coronation have a codename?